roddehugo/apply_clicks_counter/README.md

 There is a `systemd` [timer](https://wiki.archlinux.org/index.php/Systemd/Timers) which automatically start (or restart) the application on device boot and every day.

 The timer is configured in `ac-counter.timer` located into `/etc/systemd/system/` directory.

-## Auto Reload

-The all system is set up to reload its configuration from Github repo on system boot.
-Plus there is a cron file